touchbyteltd/.github/CONTRIBUTING.md

 While the PR is sitting waiting for a review, you can move your card  to `Review` in [Jira](https://touchbyte.atlassian.net/jira/software/projects/FE/boards/1) (if applicable) and get started on something else.

-### Commits

-Use [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), no matter how small the commit, so that the history is easily parsable by people and tools alike.

-There's an excellent [VSCode extention](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) that can help with this, including [gitmojis](https://gitmoji.dev/). 💩

-### Code Review

-When picking up a PR for review, ask yourself: are you familiar with the repo enough to judge these changes?

-**If you are**, then check the description, make sure the tests are passing and use the [Reviewer Checklist](https://github.com/touchbyteltd/.github/blob/master/PULL_REQUEST_TEMPLATE.md) as a guide.
-Be judgy, but concise and constructive in your feedback.
-Remember: We all make mistakes and we're all trying to become better developers.
-However, we mustn't let standards slip when letting code get out into production.
-Better to request changes 4, 5, 6 times (working alongside the requester if necessary) than find a critical bug has slipped by and breaks at deployment to prod.

-**If you are not**, then get the developer who submitted the PR to talk through their PR.
-What is this repo about?
-What did it do before the PR and what is the PR trying to achieve?
-Get the requester to explain their submission and run through a test of it with you and ask questions about their decisions around different commands and functionality.
-We should all aim to be comfortable with the codebase.
-Even if you don't understand something now, this will help you to be ready to review or even submit the next PR to this repo.
-When you are comfortable with the changes made, any follow-up changes have been pushed and no issue shave arisen, you can accept and merge the PR.
-Lastly, if you are still uncertain after a thorough explainer about the repo and the PR, get @miketrebilcock to do it. ;)
+Please note that pull requests are an iterative process.
+It is expected that there will be some things that need changing or fixing - we are all human after all.
+Only once both reviewer and coder are happy and understand changes, will the pull request be approved.

-## CI/CD
+## Automated Tests

-We make liberal use of GitHub actions to check our work as well as the Pull Request process.
+We make liberal use of GitHub actions to check our work during the Pull Request process.
-Some of these are critical and enforced, but all checks can be done locally using command line tools or VSCode extensions.
+Some of these are critical and enforced, but all checks can be done locally using command line tools or [VSCode extensions](#recommended-tools).
-In emergencies *(such as game-breaking bugs pushed to prod)*, @miketrebilcock can bypass these checks and force through a merge.
-@HarrisonHG also has these powers, but he'll just give you the eye and complain about good practice.

 It's also worth noting that once a commit does make its way to `Dev`, a long build process will be triggered by `facentry-universe` that is run in the [terraform repo](https://github.com/touchbyteltd/terraform/actions/workflows/create-update-env.yml).
-If this dev build fails, you are **strongly** recommended to check the reason for failure and fix it up before our [sprint-ly deployment](https://touchbyte.atlassian.net/wiki/spaces/FaceEntry/pages/113541136/Development+Deployment+Process#Closing-the-Sprint) occurs.
+If this dev build fails, you are **strongly** recommended to check the reason for failure and fix it up before our [sprint-ly deployment](https://touchbyte.atlassian.net/wiki/x/EIDEBg) occurs.

 ### Linting

+Linters perform a light quality check on your code for things such as spacing, naming convention and unused variables.
+All linters have clear documentation indicating which rule is broken and when, so if you get a linting error, search for the code in the respective documentation for a detailed case on what's wrong, why it's bad and how to fix it.

 Look out for these badges in each repository: